 Both items above can be viewed in their original format in a Google Docs spreadsheet that I have published publicly.

 Once the segment was completed and they wrapped up the show, without the usual Panelist Predictions segment due to the number of panelists and Peter doing a few pick-ups, Peter introduced everyone involved with the show’s production and logistics team on stage.
 Before Peter finished, he made a callback to the mention of the Wait Wait… Don’t Tell Me!
 Stats Page when they were setting up for the Lightning Fill-in-the-Blank segment.
-At which point, he mentioned my work on creating and maintaining the site for many years and that it has been a resource that they have used over the years.
-At which, he was looking for me in the audience, I stood up and they brought out a framed poster featuring special artwork for the 20th anniversary and it had been signed by everyone on the show.
+Peter mentioned my work on creating and maintaining the site for many years and that it has been a resource that they have used over the years.
+At that point, he was looking for me in the audience, I stood up and they brought out a framed poster featuring special artwork for the 20th anniversary and it had been signed by everyone on the show.
 I was surprised and amazed that they said that it was for me as a thank you for all of the work that I’ve put it and continue to put into the site.

 Update: I received the signed and framed poster earlier this year and below is a photo of it: